FAQs

 Okay then, what is baptism?

 Baptism is an initiation ceremony in which a person becomes a part of the covenant community of God’s people.
 For Christians this replaces circumcision (whew!).
 We also understand that it is a way of symbolically dying (drowning) and rising with Christ.
+At Fairmont, we just sprinkle a bit of water on the person’s head–no immersion in water is required.

 Why do you baptize babies if they don’t understand baptism?

-If you waited until we understood baptism then none of us would ever be baptized.
+If you waited until we understood baptism, then none of us would ever be baptized.
 Since God’s choice is way out of our league to begin with, we baptize babies to emphasize that it is God choosing us that is important, not us choosing God.

 Why does your church face East?